Sytereic/Syterppuccin/README.md

 # Syterppuccin
-A nice new creamy color with a splash of color for a fresh new light mode look-- one that doesn't burn your eyes (as much) this time.
+A nice new creamy hue with a splash of color for a fresh new light mode look-- one that doesn't burn your eyes (as much) this time.
 Recommended with [Tabbys](https://github.com/Skamt/BDAddons/blob/984585d57d139525fec6bb78f2639a1f933bc911/Tabbys/Tabbys.plugin.js), which I also had to modify the colors of.
 I use it along [Collapsible UI](https://github.com/programmer2514/BetterDiscord-CollapsibleUI), to hide some unnecessary elements when not needed.

 For a more classier look, you should also use New York Extra Large as the main font.